-You can easily change the password using the "Change password" function in the User Portal .
+You can change your password in the User Portal .

 Attention: if you use a Windows PC from the university - not a private PC - in homeoffice, please note the special instructions on the Passwort ändern im Homeoffice.

 You can easily set a new password online via Password Reset, provided you have already stored an alternative mail address for Password Reset in the User Portal - Available Applications.
 For more information, see New Password.

 If you are unable to use Password Reset, please contact IT-Support.

 You can set a new password online via Password Reset.

 For students, guest students and applicants a PIN will be sent to the private mail address for verification.
 For employees of cooperating institutions, a similar e-mail is sent to the official e-mail address.
 Further information under New Password.

 The administrator of the function account has special rights here.